openwfm/wrf-sfire-docs/docs/singularity.md

      singularity exec /storage/singularity/container.sif ./mycode.sh

 where `container` is the container name.
-Instead of a shell script, you can use an executable binary such as compiled C code, or call python from inside the container like `python3 mycode.py`, etc. You can also copy your shell script inside the batch script and deal with only one file, like this:
+Instead of a shell script, you can use an executable binary such as compiled C code, or call python from inside the container like `python3 mycode.py`, etc. You can also copy your shell script inside the batch script si that you can deal with only one file, like this:

      #!/bin/bash
      #SBATCH --job-name=singularity